 You may have heard about catnip’s effect on cats or its medicinal uses, but do you know what it is?
 The feline magic plant is a long-living herb originating from Europe.
-The catnip plant, with its bright green, toothed leaves and flowering tops, can grow one metre high and become bushy as it matures.
-Dried leaves and flowering tops from the Nepeta cataria strain make up the medicinal part of the plant.
+Dried leaves and flowering tops that are strained make up the medicinal part on the plant.

-Catnip has many different uses and can be taken orally, applied to the skin or inhaled.
+Catnip is used differently and can be taken orally, applied to the skin or inhaled.
 When it’s processed, it can be used as a component of pesticide or insecticide.

 Catnip’s Historical Uses